carlosjhr64/web_api/README.md

 The parser to parse the body of an "application/json" type content is JSON.parse by default if available.
 You can read the code and inspect `WEB_API::WebApi::PARSER` to see the other parsers available by default.

-If one does not want to parse the reponse's body, one can set `parser: :none`.
+If one does not want to parse the response's body, one can set `parser: :none`.
 For example:

     body = webapi.resourse(data: {key: "value"}, parser: :none)